(Dr.K N Pandita )

 irreplaceable loss for the young Tajik republic.
 In 1982, Dr K N Pandita

 invited Prof Muhammad Aesimi to Kashmir.
-He also addressed a the students
+He also addressed the students and

 (Avtar Mota)